Inverse Dynamics Trajectory Optimization for Contact-Implicit Model Predictive Control: Results

 \subsection{Parameters}

 Table~\ref{tab:contact_parameters} reports contact and planning parameters for each example system.
+Note that these contact parameters are used by the optimizer for planning, but not by the simulator.

 Contact stiffness scales with the expected magnitude of contact forces, as well as the amount of penetration we are willing to accept.
 The smoothing factor is determined primarily by the size of the system, with smaller systems requiring a smaller smoothing length scale.
 Numerical considerations dominate the choice of stiction velocity: small values model stiction more accurately, but large values result in a smoother problem for the optimizer.

 For the cost weights ($\Q, \R, \Q_f$), we use diagonal matrices with values reported in Table~\ref{tab:cost_weights}.
 The final row specifies a quadratic penalty on torques applied to unactuated DoFs.
 Note that for the quadruped, we apply a different weight for the floating base position and orientation in the running cost.